jcwearn/pro_controller_watch/README.md

 ### Note
 You will likely have to replace the paths I use in the `ruby_wrapper_sh` script and in the cron file with the correct path for your local setup.

+I have only tested this script on Ubuntu Version 14.04.
+It is not guarenteed to work elsewhere (or at all).